 It’s important to remember that you’re not expected to be able to determine the cause of the injury yourself.
 What you need to do is work with a qualified attorney to see whether or not they believe that you have a strong case for medical malpractice.
-If you do, you can hire the attorney to begin investigating your case, collecting evidence, and seeking expert witness testimony to support your claims.
+If you do, you can hire an attorney to begin investigating your case, collecting evidence, and seeking expert witness testimony to support your claims.

 Your attorney will be able to help determine how much money you should pursue.
-There are many different factors that play into determining the amount of money that you seek from the negligent parties (including medical expenses, cost of treatment, cost of living, etc.), but your attorney will guide you through this process pretty early-on in the process.
+There are many different factors that play into determining the amount of money that you seek from the negligent parties (including medical expenses, cost of treatment, cost of living, etc.), but your attorney will guide you through this process pretty early on in the process.

 Your attorney will help you build a strong case.
 If you’re working with an attorney that works on contingency, you can be confident that they believe your case has a chance, and that they won’t drag the case out.
-After all, it’s the law firm that is risking their own time and money.
+After all, it’s the law firm that is risking its own time and money.

 Once hired, they take over all the heavy lifting for you.
 What you’ll have to do is to make sure that you follow their advice.
 Your attorney is there to represent your family’s interests and to make sure that you’re not taken advantage of.

 Make sure your attorney has expertise in this area (preferably with a few significant jury verdicts), and that they have access to expert witnesses who can corroborate your claims.
 Establishing negligence takes skill, as does arguing a case in front of a jury.
 Do not risk having your case handled by a novice attorney with no experience handling birth injury claims.

 If the facts support your claim that your child’s development of Cerebral Palsy was caused by medical malpractice, the next step is to file your claim and send a demand letter.
 In certain situations, your attorney may feel it’s necessary to go ahead and file a lawsuit with the courts at this time, but it’s important to listen to their advice and ask questions.